Controls

 Back to the original values

-This is a "mini-undo" – with this button, you return to the values that were last assigned to the paragraph.
+This is a "mini-undo" – with this button, you can return to the values that were last assigned to the paragraph.
 This is helpful if you have tried different things and want to revert to the original value without having to close the dialog.

 Close